Setup and Implementation of Electronic Consent

 3. Opt to send the Participant an automated email once consent is completed, and set which email notification should go out.
 Email notification can be configured within the form builder.

 4. If there are general documents that need to be sent to consented participants regardless of their site, this full list of files can be used to choose from.
-This is not commonly needed.

 5. A site document file for informed consent is the most common option to include as email attachments to the patient.
 This section is a list of upload fields from the site document forms in the study.
 Any file uploaded to that field for each site will be included as an attachment in the email to the Participant after they provide consent.
+Read more below about setting up a site document to store versioned consent documents.

 6. Select which file upload field on the site documents should be mapped to a help button on the Consent form.
 This is optional but recommended so Participants can reference the site-specific study information directly on the form they are providing consent on.
 The only alternative to this is embedding all wording/content on the form itself, which is more work than linking a pre-made document.